 Many experts recommend walking.
 It's easy to vary the pace, add hills, and add distance.
 If you're just starting, begin with a moderately brisk pace for a mile, 3 days a week.
 Add a couple of minutes every week, pick up the pace a bit, and eventually add hills to your route.
 Whether you're a pro or a novice, go slowly for the first 5 minutes to warm up and use the last 5 minutes to cool down.

-If you were a runner before you were pregnant, you might be able to continue running during your pregnancy, although you may have to modify your routine.
+If you were a runner before your pregnancy, you might be able to continue running now, although you may have to change your routine.

 Exercises to Avoid

 Most doctors recommend that pregnant women avoid exercises after the first trimester that require them to lie flat on their backs.